Tag Archives: Events

 35

-Erasmus+ focuses particularly on the youth and younger adults (see here), so we are especially keen that within the Irish Cycling Campaign delegation we have at least some members who are under 30 years of age.
+4Younger adults Erasmus+ focuses particularly on the youth and younger adults (see here), so we are especially keen that within the Irish Cycling Campaign delegation we have at least some members who are under 30 years of age.
 Let us know if you are under 30 (but also 18 years or over) – while noting that people of all ages are very welcome to apply!
 We are aiming to have a mixture of ages representing us.
+10

-Besides the trip itself, there is a certain amount of basic administrative work required to help to manage the project – plus a need to post an informative web article on the trip afterwards (see the link provided in the very first paragraph above on this).
+6Organised / Can help out with some basic adminBesides the trip itself, there is a certain amount of basic administrative work required to help to manage the project – plus a need to post an informative web article on the trip afterwards (see the link provided in the very first paragraph above on this).
 Let us know in your letter of application if you are prepared to help out with this.
-You will receive guidance and training on this as needed / appropriate.
+You will receive guidance and training on this as needed / appropriate.10

 Additional Criterion to be used in assessing all applications collectively, after the initial individual assessment has been completed

-For this project, we are keen for the Irish Cycling Campaign delegation to be diverse in every sense of the term.
+7DiversityFor this project, we are keen for the Irish Cycling Campaign delegation to be diverse in every sense of the term.
 We are especially keen to have a good spread of active members of our network from all around the country, both urban and rural, with a good gender balance and mix of backgrounds.
 Do please tell us a bit about yourself in your application!

 As many of our supporters will know, Cyclist.ie is part of a terrific European Commission funded Erasmus+ project with themes of climate action, cycling promotion, social inclusion and intergenerational relationships.
 The project involves connecting schools and non-profit cycling advocacy organisations from across Europe through carefully curated cultural exchange programmes.